Get an instant quote for gas & electricity at a UK company putting environmental friendliness first.

 I discovered Bulb while comparing gas and electricity prices at Money Saving Expert’s energy club.

-Not only were Bulb offering one of the cheapest rates quoted, over £150 cheaper (now 255 cheaper annually) than the Big Six energy companies for an average home, they also use renewable energy – without the high charges a green energy tariff usually comes with.
+Not only were Bulb offering one of the cheapest rates quoted, over £150 cheaper (now £255 cheaper annually) than the Big Six energy companies for an average home, they also use renewable energy – without the high charges a green energy tariff usually comes with (Bulb uses 100% renewable electricity and carbon-offsets its gas usage).

-I then looked for some Bulb customer reviews to see if their service matched their prices and was happy to see their Trustpilot rating has 97% of customers rating then Great or Excellent from over 12,000 reviews.
+I then looked for some Bulb customer reviews to see if their service matched their prices and was happy to see their Trustpilot rating has 95% of customers rating then Great or Excellent from over 58,000 reviews (Bulb now have over 1.6 million members).

 Signing up to Bulb energy